-View the first 100 titles featuring peer-reviewed monographs in disciplines across the humanities and social sciences, with an emphasis on works that bring forward diverse perspectives and ideas.
+View current titles and preview what’s coming.
+The collection includes open access titles featuring peer-reviewed monographs in disciplines across the humanities and social sciences, with an emphasis on works that bring forward diverse perspectives and ideas.

 How it works

-Now that 30+ university presses are participating, we are working to:
+Now that 30+ university presses are participating, we are:

-- Secure the first 100 library commitments by June 2023.
+- Launching Path to Open as a multi-year pilot.
 Fees for unlimited exclusive access to the full set of titles are tiered according to the participating institution’s JSTOR classification

-- Make the books Open Access three years after publication, benefitting readers worldwide
+- Making the books open access three years after publication, benefitting readers worldwide